Why join an Experience Olympic tour?

 If you take one of the ferries (Seattle-Bainbridge or Edmonds-Kingston), it is about an 82 mile one-way trip from Seattle to Port Angeles, the gateway city to Hurricane Ridge in Olympic National Park.
 It is approximately a 20 mile one-way drive to Hurricane Ridge from Port Angeles but this is a slow windy road so drive time is about 45 minutes one-way.

-Olympic National Park is over a million acres, road-less through the center, and circumnavigating it would take an entire day of constant driving.
+Olympic National Park is just under one million acres and circumnavigating it would take an entire day of constant driving.

-In order to really experience Olympic National Park tours, consider booking lodging for a minimum of one or two nights and organize transportation to Port Angeles, Washington.
-You can easily spend at least a week on the Olympic Peninsula and it is adviseable to organize your summer lodging early, especially if you plan on staying in one of the Olympic National Park lodges.
+In order to really experience Olympic National Park, consider booking lodging for a minimum of one or two nights and organize transportation to Port Angeles, Washington.
+You can easily spend at least a week on the Olympic Peninsula and it is adviseable to organize your summer lodging early (a year in advance in some cases), especially if you plan on staying in one of the Olympic National Park lodges.

 Closer to Port Angeles, Washington, Elwha River hiking and dam removal tours shows you a wilder ecosystem that includes an amazing story from a biologist who intimately knows this special place.
 The Elwha forest mirrors the Hoh rainforest when considering many natural aspects, including all the same wildlife.